-Strategic Alliances & OEM Agreements
+Strategic Alliances & OEM Deals

-Or, you can form an alliance to fill a gap, or promote to the same target.
+Or, you can form an alliance to fill a whole in your product or a gap in your product lineup.
 Sometimes you need to do all three to have a “complete” product.
-For example, to build an advanced settop hardware system, you may buy the manufacturing rights to several chips, OEM the OS and network cards, and form an alliance to add additional features (on-line games), to help penetrate key accounts, and jointly promote the overall market category.
+For example, to build an advanced set-top hardware system, you may buy the manufacturing rights to several chips, OEM the OS and network cards, and form an alliance to add entertainment content (on-line games), to help penetrate key accounts, and jointly promote the overall market category.

-They key is to use whichever approach meets your budgetary, financial and strategic goals to most successfully deliver to the customer the complete product.
+The key is to use whichever approach meets your budgetary, financial and strategic goals to most successfully deliver to the customer the complete product.

-Great work!
+“Great work!
 I am recommending to all of my counterparts.
 Thanks for sharing and I look forward to seeing information on future workshops from you!
-Great job!
+Great job!”

-Great content here.
-You bring many years of experience to the table.
+“Great content here.
+You bring many years of experience to the table.”

-After being 10+years in Alliances and Channels it’s the first time I have come across such a consice and well structured package.
+“After being 10+years in Alliances and Channels it’s the first time I have come across such a consice and well structured package.”

 I am always amazed to see how few companies use and maximize strategic alliances.
 I liken it to a tree (your product) in the middle of the plains.
 If a wind comes along (the customer becomes disillusions with your product), you must rely on your own roots to stay upright.
-On the other hand, if you plant your product into the account, and then help other interdependent trees around you, it is much harder to rip you out–since your roots are integrated within the other complimentary product.
+On the other hand, if you plant your product into the account, and then help other interdependent trees grow around you, it is much harder to rip you out–since your roots are integrated within the other complementary product.